Instrumentation SSA youth choir, woodblock and piano

 Words by Suzanne Steele

 World Premiere June 17, 2018, Calvin Presbyterian Church, Toronto, Ontario.
-Toronto Children’s Chorus; Elise Bradley, conductor
+Toronto Children’s Choir; Elise Bradley, conductor

 Lux is a short work for youth choir adapted from the Lux Aeterna movement from Suzanne Steele and Jeffrey Ryan’s oratorio Afghanistan: Requiem for a Generation.
 Rather than using the traditional Latin Requiem text, Steele’s poetry casts this movement as birds that fly in one at a time until they become a joyous flock, beginning in English with the blackbird, transforming briefly to Latin for their scientific designations, then to Pashto for many bird species common in Afghanistan.
 The flock coalesces around the central word “Lux” (“Light”) before the birds fly out in reverse order.
 Ryan’s setting for youth choir treats this flurry of avian activity as a children’s game, a source of light and play in the midst of conflict.